WELCOME TO OUR FREQUENTLY ASKED QUESTIONS ABOUT CHINA

 What is it like on the trains?

-You will be getting your own sleeper seat (full flat bed) for each train ride.
-We try to get all our travellers in the same compartment as well so that you can have fun getting to know each other better, playing some games, and even sharing a few drinks.
+You only get beds on the overnight trains.
+Bullet trains or day trains are best compared with airplane seats.
+We try to get all our travellers in the same compartment/seating area as well so that you can have fun getting to know each other better, playing some games, and even sharing a few drinks.

 Can I upgrade to a different train class?